Pancreatic beta cell function: Challenges and limits

 Measuring beta-cell function requires the rate of secretion to be interpreted in relation to the prevailing glucose concentration.
-Therefore, a model is needed that links the time courses of insulin secretion and glucose concentration as a mechanistic causal relationship.
+Therefore, a mathematical model is needed that links the time courses of insulin secretion and glucose concentration as a mechanistic causal relationship.

 Additionally, beta-cell function has to be interpreted in light of the prevailing insulin sensitivity.
 This is necessary since the beta cell mass is adjusted as required by dynamical compensation, giving rise to a hyperbolic relationship between insulin sensitivity and beta cell function.
 In the state of insulin resistance beta cells proliferate and their secretory capacity subsequently rises.
 One possibility to address this relation is to resort to a normalization of beta cell function based on a disposition metric.
 The disposition index, calculated as product of insulin sensitivity and beta cell function, is assumed to be a constant during the development of insulin resistance.
 It is generally assumed that the glucose tolerance of an individual is related to the disposition index.
 In this model, different values of glucose tolerance are represented by different hyperbolas, so that within one hyperbola the product of insulin sensitivity and beta cell function remains a constant.

-In summary, to provide a meaningful mechanistic explanation of insulin-glucose homeostasis, beta cell function and insulin sensitivity have to be assesses simultaneously and it is necessary to interpret all observations in the context of insulin resistance.
+In summary, to provide a meaningful mechanistic explanation of insulin-glucose homeostasis, beta cell function and insulin sensitivity have to be assessed simultaneously and it is necessary to interpret all observations in the context of insulin sensitivity or resistance.